AXIA-JS/zee-ava/README.md

 * Retrieve balances on addresses
 * Get UTXOs for addresses
 * Build and sign transactions
-* Issue signed transactions to the X-Chain, CoreChain, and AppChain
+* Issue signed transactions to the AssetChain, CoreChain, and AppChain
-* Perform cross-chain swaps between the X-Chain<->CoreChain and between the X-Chain<->AppChain
+* Perform cross-chain swaps between the AssetChain<->CoreChain and between the AssetChain<->AppChain
-* Add Validators and Nominators to the Primary AllyChainwork by staking AXC
+* Add Validators and Nominators to the Primary Subnetwork by staking AXC
-* Create a AllyChainwork
+* Create a Subnetwork
 * Administer a local node
 * Retrieve Axia network information from a node